PranjalKumar09/Servlet-JSP-JDBC/Java-Core/02-oops.md

 **Method Overriding**: A subclass can override a superclass method, and `super` can be used to call the original method if necessary.

 ===

 ---

 ### Method Overriding
-- **Definition**: Allows a derived class to provide a specific implementation for a method inherited from a base class.
-- **Requirements**:
-  1. **Inheritance**: The derived class must inherit from the base class.
-  2. **Method Prototype**: Same method name, return type, and visibility as in the base class.
-- **Purpose**: To give a derived class a more specialized version of a base class method.

----

-### Overloading vs. Overriding
-- **Overriding**:
-  - Requires inheritance.
-  - Same method signature (name, return type, parameters) in both base and derived classes.
-- **Overloading**:
-  - Can occur within a single class or across inheritance.
-  - Methods share the same name but differ in parameters.

----

 ### Example: Overriding with `Circle` and `Cylinder`

 ```java